buditanrim/buditanrim.github.io/_posts/2020-09-23-craft-and-analysis.md

 Typing words is not hard.
 But why do I need this paragraph?

 The craft and the analysis.
 The output and the rationale.
+The eye and the hand.
 The making and the thinking.
 There is an essential relationship between them yet often disconnected.

 To explain the relationship, I love to borrow a painter as an example.
 Painters are a great observer and interpreter of real life.
 They render their observation into a painting piece.
 Some will render it close to the real world, while others put abstractions to it.